Choosing a Degree

 Computer Science & Information Technology Degrees

-Working adult students, returning professionals, and first-generation, underrepresented students alike have been gravitating to computer science and information technology in recent years.
-Along with health sciences, computing is one of the most reliable and rewarding fields, especially for nontraditional students, and those changing careers.
-Whether you’re adding a graduate credential to enhance your current career, or striking out on your first or second career, the Value Colleges guide to computer science and information technology degrees is the place to start.
-Get up-to-date information on the tech job market, direction on choosing a major, and, of course the money, from financing your education to salary expectations for computer science and information technology jobs.
+Along with health sciences, computing is one of the most reliable and rewarding fields.
+This is especially true for nontraditional students, and those changing careers.
+Are you adding a graduate credential to enhance your current career?
+Are you striking out on your first or second career?
+The Value Colleges guide to computer science and information technology degrees is the place to start.
+Get up-to-date information on computer science and information technology jobs, including:

 Criminal Justice & Law Degrees